MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableRealtimeMonitoring
-Remove whether to use real-time protection.
+Indicates that the cmdlet removes whether to use real-time protection.

 ```yaml
 Type: SwitchParameter